 Waikato Regional Council monitors the water quality of lakes using four main trophic indicators:

 The five trophic states determined by these indicators are:

 Check out our Nutrient Enrichment of Shallow Lakes indicator for more information on the water quality of the region's lakes.

 There are now community Lakecare groups looking after several of our peat and lower Waikato River lakes in the Waikato region.
 Lake Ngaroto is also the focus of a major rehabilitation project.

 Waikato Regional Council, works with community groups and other management agencies to set water levels for peat lakes to help protect these unique ecosystems for the future.
 Peat lake ecosystems are easily damaged by over drainage of neighbouring land.

-Project Watershed involves Waikato Regional Council's land and river-based works and services in the greater Waikato catchment.
+Project Watershed (external link) involves Waikato Regional Council's land and river-based works and services in the greater Waikato catchment.
 The soil conservation schemes under Project Watershed are designed to protect the Lake’s water quality and the land surrounding it from the effects of erosion.
 The work done includes: